Notice of Pre-AIA or AIA Status

 In an analogous art, Zhang discloses the first random access is triggered by uplink data arrival at the SCG and the terminal having no uplink resource for scheduling request SR transmission when the SCG is in deactivated state (“in the deactivated state, UE is not required to perform the following operations on the primary cell (PCell) of the SCG: monitor Physical Downlink Control Channel (PDCCH); transmit SRS or CSI report; perform RLM; transmit scheduling request (SR);” [0194] and furthermore “If, in the SCG deactivated state, the UE determines that an amount of uplink data available for transmission to the SN is greater than an amount threshold, the UE may activate the SCG directly, e.g., by transmitting a scheduling request to the SN.
 In response to receiving a grant of uplink resources from the SN, the UE may transmit (or start transmitting) the uplink data to the SN.
 The scheduling request and uplink data transmission as indicated at 1422.”
 [0230];

-Before the effective filling date of the claimed invention, it would have been obvious to one of ordinary skill in the art to modify Vivo’s method for determining UE behavior when SCG is deactivated, as modified by CATT and Mattam, to include Zhang’s method performed by the UE on a secondary cell group (SCG) activation and deactivation, in order to save power when transitioning to a mode of reduced activity (e.g., processing and/or RF activity) relative to the secondary cell group (SCG) (Zhang [Abstract]).
-Thus, a person of ordinary skill would have appreciated the ability to incorporate Zhang’s method performed by the UE on a secondary cell group (SCG) activation and deactivation into Vivo’s method for determining UE behavior when SCG is deactivated since the claimed invention is merely a combination of old elements, and in the combination each element merely would have performed the same function as it did separately, and one of ordinary skill in the art would have recognized that the results of the combination were predictable.
+Before the effective filling date of the claimed invention, it would have been obvious to one of ordinary skill in the art to modify Mattam’s method performed by the UE on a secondary cell group (SCG) activation and deactivation, as modified by Vivo, to include Zhang’s method performed by the UE on a secondary cell group (SCG) activation and deactivation, in order to save power when transitioning to a mode of reduced activity (e.g., processing and/or RF activity) relative to the secondary cell group (SCG) (Zhang [Abstract]).
+Thus, a person of ordinary skill would have appreciated the ability to incorporate Zhang’s method performed by the UE on a secondary cell group (SCG) activation and deactivation into Mattam’s method performed by the UE on a secondary cell group (SCG) activation and deactivation since the claimed invention is merely a combination of old elements, and in the combination each element merely would have performed the same function as it did separately, and one of ordinary skill in the art would have recognized that the results of the combination were predictable.

-Regarding claim 12
+Regarding claim 12 (Currently Amended)

-stopping performing the first random access in a case that a second condition is satisfied, if the second random access is triggered by a conditional primary secondary cell change CPC being executed; wherein
+stopping performing the first random access in a case that a second condition is satisfied, if the second random access is triggered by a conditional primary secondary cell change (CPC) being executed; wherein

 the second condition comprises at least one of the following: